joseortizcostadev/EasyRemotePushNotifications/README.md

 • If you have followed all this steps correctely, Then, you are ready to push remote notifications from your IOS devices to your customers using your ERPN server admin panel. <br>
 • We are actually working on providing Android remote notifications support to our ERPN costumers.
 Please, visit jortizsd.com/easy_remote_services/ to learn more about our work.

+<h1> Updates </h1>
+• Easy Remote Push Notifications Framework has been updated to support for new Swift 3.0 syntax and devices with IOS 10 installed.